Subaru Impreza (second generation): Pre-facelift (“Bug-eye”): 2000–2002

 Subaru released this generation of Impreza to North America in 2001 for the 2002 model year.
 The release of the 169 kW 2.0-liter turbocharged Impreza WRX, did not occur until the 2002 model year, and the Impreza WRX STI was delayed until the 2004 model year.
 The US version of the STI includes various departures from the Japanese and European counterparts, such as a turbocharged 2.5-liter EJ257 engine, rather than the twin scroll turbo 2.0 L engine sold elsewhere.
 All 2006 American Imprezas use some form of the 2.5-liter EJ25 engine since naturally aspirated and turbocharged are available.

 The Outback Sport was sold in Australia for model years 2001–2007, but it was renamed as the Impreza RV with the same color scheme as the American version.
 The Australian version had a dual-range manual transmission, not available in the United States.
 The Impreza was Wheels magazine's Car of the Year for 2000.

 First facelift (“Blob-eye”): 2002–2005

 After mixed reaction to the round headlight design, in 2001 Subaru enlisted the help of Peter Stevens of Prodrive, who updated the car's fascia in 2002 (2003 in the US for the 2004 model year), with more rectangular headlamps.
 For the US market, the facelifted Impreza was offered as 2.5 RS Sedan and TS Wagon, 2.5 Outback Sport Wagon, WRX Sedan and Wagon, and the new WRX STI Sedan.
 Sport Package was optional for the RS, and the WRX could be ordered with Premium Package.
 The RS, TS, Outback Sport, and WRX are available with manual or automatic transmission, while the sole transmission for the STI is 6-speed manual.
+After this facelift, a sedan without the wide fenders was offered for the Japanese market.
 This version of the Impreza has gained the nickname 'Blob Eye' among Subaru enthusiasts.

 In 2005, Subaru made their AVCS standard on all engines used in the Impreza.